PetLucy/LunaHR-Linux/README.md

 This fork hopes to be a decent port to Linux of LunaUwU's [LunaHR](https://github.com/ImLunaUwU/LunaHR).
 It's still a work in progress.

-At this moment, its unsure if an H9 or other Polar devices would work with the PolarH10 script.

-H10 and devices used with Pulsoid are the only confirmed to work at the current moment.
+Polar H10 devices are the only devices that will work with this version.
-If you have another Polar monitor, please test my script with your device and let me know if it works! <3

 [Consider supporting LunaUwU on Ko-Fi :3](https://ko-fi.com/imlunauwu)